-For the purposes of this article, we will present a basic introduction to four types of finishes that our customers specify to us far and away more than any others.
+For the purposes of this article, we’ll present a basic introduction to five types of finishes that our customers specify to us far more than any others.
 All of these finishes are good options and do the job they were designed to perform.
 The following list is ordered from our highest to lowest volume:

 - Zinc Phosphate & Oil Coating (Phos & Oil)

 - Zinc-Nickel Plating (Zn-Ni)

 Importance of Surface Finishes for Steel Bolts and Screws

 Surface finishes are applied to steel bolts and screws for a number of reasons, but the primary one is to improve corrosion resistance.
 Corrosion resistance is a material’s ability to withstand damage caused by oxidation or other chemical reactions.

 Each finish offers a different level of corrosion resistance.
 Typically, the higher the corrosion resistance of a finish, the more it costs.

 Key Considerations: Cost & Corrosion Resistance